 We have included in this section a summary of changes in accounting policies.
-Where there are references to Notes, these are part of our 2017 Annual Consolidated Financial Statements.
+Where there are references to Notes, these are part of our 2018 Annual Consolidated Financial Statements.

-Amended International Financial Reporting Standards Adopted in 2017
+New and Amended International Financial Reporting Standards Adopted in 2018

-The following amendments are effective for annual periods beginning on or after January 1, 2017, and did not have a material impact on our Consolidated Financial Statements.
+The following new and amended IFRS are effective for annual periods beginning on or after January 1, 2018, and did not have a material impact on our Consolidated Financial Statements.